HaydenMacDonald/squashinformr/README.md

 # squashinformr
-A Package for Scraping Squash Data from SquashInfo in R
+Web scrape squash data from SquashInfo in R